 (2) Encourage organizations to seek public funding for their charitable services;

-(4) Advise the governor, general assembly, and the advisory board of the governor’s office of faith-based community initiatives on the barriers that exist to collaboration between organizations and governmental entities and on ways to remove the barriers.
+(4) Advise the governor, general assembly, and the advisory board of the governor's office of faith-based and community initiatives on the barriers that exist to collaboration between organizations and governmental entities and on ways to remove the barriers.

 (2) Terms of the office shall be one year.
 Any vacancy that occurs on the board shall be filled in the same manner as the original appointment.
-The members of the board shall serve without compensation.

 (1) Provide direction, guidance, and oversight to the office;